-(iv) Ensure easy and equitable access to training infrastructure to every citizen of the country.
+- Ensure easy and equitable access to training infrastructure for every citizen of the country.

-(v) Establish an IT based information system which can be helpful in matching supply and demand for skilled workforce.
+- Establish an IT-based information system that can be helpful in matching supply and demand for a skilled workforce.

-(vi) Take care of the skilled needs of disadvantaged and marginalised groups (e.g., SC, ST, OBC, minorities, differently abled,etc.)
+- Take care of the skilled needs of disadvantaged and marginalized groups (e.g., SC, ST, OBC, minorities, differently abled, etc.)

-(vii) Promote more participation of women in the workforce.
+- Promote more women’s participation in the workforce.

-India has a great advantage in demography because sixty percent of her population is young.
-This can be a great asset and competitive advantage provided the young population is healthy and we’ll educated.
-Government of India has launched Skill India and several other schemes for educating the young.
-Indian Institutes of Technology (IITs), Indian Institutes of Information Technology (IIITs), Indian Institutes of Management (IIMs), Universities,etc.are caring to higher education.
-Industrial training Institutes, Polytechnics,etc. are looking after Vocational Education and Training.
-But despite all these efforts, only one third of graduates in India are really employable.
-The focus is more on quantity than on quality.
+India has a great advantage in demography because sixty percent of its population is young.
+This can be a great asset and a competitive advantage, provided the young population is healthy and well-educated.
+The government of India has launched Skill India and several other schemes for educating the young.
+Indian Institutes of Technology (IITs), Indian Institutes of Information Technology (IITs), Indian Institutes of Management (IIMs), Universities, etc. are caring for higher education.
+Industrial training Institutes, Polytechnics, etc. are looking after Vocational Education and Training.
+But despite all these efforts, only one-third of graduates in India are really employable.
+The focus is more on quantity than quality.

 Salient Features of the National for Skill Development and Entrepreneurship, 2015

-4. High order skilling through ITIs and Multi Skill Institutes (MSI) having strong linkage with industry.
+- High-order skilling through ITIs and Multi Skill Institutes (MSI) has a strong linkage with the industry.

-6. Greater participation of industry in Curricula, assessment and certification.
+- Greater participation of industry in curriculum, assessment, and certification.

-7. Setting up of Labour Markets Information System (LMIS) to generate key analysis and reports.
+- Setting up the Labour Markets Information System (LMIS) to generate key analyses and reports.

-8. A national portal on entrepreneurship as one-stop shop to provide information services.
+- A national portal on entrepreneurship as a one-stop shop to provide information services.